Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Flushing Meadows-Corona Park

-Everyone can have loads of fun here because this playground is designed for children with and without disabilities.
-There is safety surfacing through the playground, along with wheelchair accessible ramps that lead to fun!
+This inclusive playground is designed to provide fun and accessible play opportunities for children with and without disabilities.
+There is safety surfacing throughout the playground, along with wheelchair-accessible ramps that lead to fun!

-Explore this water play area with a 12-foot-long suspension bridge, along with other fun activities that include a fire station, fire truck, school house, and flower boxes.
+Explore this water play area with a 12-foot-long suspension bridge and other fun activities such as a fire station, fire truck, schoolhouse, and flower boxes.

 Beach 30th Street Playground, photo via NYC Parks